DiamondLightSource/cothread/docs/catools.rst

     4. Any :class:`numpy.dtype` compatible with any of the above values.

-    5. One of the special values :const:`DBR_CHAR_STR` or :const:`DBR_CHAR_UNICODE`.
-This is used to request a char array which is then converted to a Python string or Unicode string on receipt.
+    5. One of the special values :const:`DBR_CHAR_STR` or :const:`DBR_CHAR_BYTES`.
+This is used to request a char array which is then converted to a Python string or :class:`bytes` string on receipt.
         It is not sensible to specify `count` with this option.
-The option :const:`DBR_CHAR_UNICODE` is meaningless and not supported for :func:`caput`.
+The option :const:`DBR_CHAR_BYTES` is meaningless and not supported for :func:`caput`.

         Note that if the PV name ends in ``$`` and `datatype` is not specified then :const:`DBR_CHAR_STR` will be used.